I beg to move,

 If I may, I will set out the postcode lottery that has emerged.
 So far, 11 out of around 200 CCGs have ended all gluten-free prescriptions; 27 offer only bread and flour; 20 offer only bread, flour and pizza; 92, which is still by far the majority, broadly follow the Coeliac UK guidelines and offer a full range based a little on age, gender and other restrictions; and only four CCGs now have no restrictions whatsoever.
 The arguments about this are clear.
 Many poorer people, in particular—low-income people—are affected by the need to source their gluten-free products in different areas.
 CCGs are under pressure—the whole of the NHS is under pressure—and choices have to be made.
 It is true that £28 million is not a huge amount of money, but with £28 million here and £28 million there, we are soon talking about real money.
 It is true that choices have to be made, but it is not clear to me that this is an area in which the right choice is always being made.

 In the couple of minutes available, I want to set out the actions that I think we should take.
 First, the hon.
 Member for North Durham correctly said that the community pharmacy sector has a role in this and is not so far being utilised as much as it could be.
-I think that he was wrong to say that they have stopped doing this in the transition from PCTs to CCGs.
+I think that he was wrong to say that it has stopped doing this in the transition from PCTs to CCGs.
 Something like 200 community pharmacies—15% of the total—do stock and sell gluten-free products.
-We are doing a review into the community pharmacy sector, trying to get them more focused on services.
-This is a very clear example of the sort of thing that we should be paying them to do, and when the Murray review is complete, I will—I am sure the hon.
+We are doing a review into the community pharmacy sector, trying to get it more focused on services.
+This is a very clear example of the sort of thing that we should be paying it to do, and when the Murray review is complete, I will—I am sure the hon.
 Gentleman will hold me to account on this—endeavour to make sure that that happens.

 The hon.
 Gentleman mentioned consultations.
 CCGs should not withdraw gluten-free products without a consultation.
 My understanding is that in all cases where that has happened, a consultation has taken place.
 If he can provide me with evidence of that not being so, I will follow up and take action.
 The information I have been given is that consultations should always have taken place.